anmonteiro/anmonteiro.github.io/_posts/2017-03-17-requiring-node-js-modules-from-clojurescript-namespaces.md

 Consuming Node.js modules from NPM doesn't solely benefit ClojureScript projects that target Node.js.
 NPM is currently also the _de facto_ way to consume JavaScript packages that target the browser.
-This means that ClojureScript browser-basde apps can also take advantage of this functionality.
+This means that ClojureScript browser-based apps can also take advantage of this functionality.

+### Dead-code elimination on Node.js modules

+To me, the greatest benefit of the new module support is dead-code elimination on these (not so) foreign libraries.
+Previously, foreign libraries included in a ClojureScript project would just get appended after Google Closure compilation.
+Because the Closure Compiler can now consume Node.js modules, we get elimination of unused code for free in our optimized builds!

 ## Final remarks